KingScooty/slushie/readme.md

 `gulp`  | alias for `gulp watch`
 `gulp watch` | Sets up a Sass watch task to lint, and recompile the files in dev/fast mode (uncompressed, unoptimised) on change for development.
 `gulp sass:lint` | Lints the Sass files and reports any errors.
 `gulp build:production`  | Builds the Sass ready for production.
 Sass files are fully optimised, and minified.
-Calls sass:production in sequence internally.
+Calls sass:production and other (coming soon) tasks in sequence internally.